rajanjitenpatel/C3D_feature_extraction/README.md

 Other files are just for reference.

-On following data-set we have perform feature extraction.
+On following data-set we have perform video feature extraction.

   ### Real-world anomaly detection in surveillance videos.